 As mentioned above, general SEO forms a part of enterprise SEO.
 However, SEO goes beyond simply optimizing website speed and onsite SEO.
-Instead, the practices found in general SEO are tweaked and built upon in enterprise SEO to be scaled.
+Instead, the practices found in general SEO are tweaked and built upon.

 Keyword Targeting Is More Extensive and Structured

 When it comes to keyword targeting, enterprise SEO usually focuses on broader search terms.
 Let’s look at an example by comparing two sites, A and B.

 Site A is an affiliate site for digital cameras.
 They promote +-17 brands of cameras.
 They practice regular SEO, and their keywords would be highly specific.
 Such as ‘Fujifilm X-T4 review”, “Nikon D780 review”, “Nikon D780 vs. Fujifilm X-T4 reviews”, etc.

 Site B is a large online electronics seller.
 They sell most of the popular digital cameras on the market and smartphones, TVs, etc.